GLENN JACKSON SCHOLARSHIP PROGRAM

 Apply by completing the FAFSA

-- March 1, 2014 (5 pm) -- Due Date for All OSAC Applications -- Be sure to include all of the various OSAC managed scholarships your student may be eligible to apply for on a single application.
+- March 1, 2015 (5 pm) -- Final deadline for all materials to be submitted to OSAC -- Be sure to include all of the various OSAC managed scholarships your student may be eligible to apply for on a single application.
 Once you have submitted a final application and other required materials, it usually cannot be changed.
 Don't forget to send the right transcripts.

 - In the event that a Scholarship Application deadline falls on a weekend or holiday, the deadline will automatically be extended to 5 pm (PST) of the following business day.